Euglena agilis Carter, 1856

 - nucleus located posterior

-- flagellum one or two time of body length
+- flagellum up to twice body length

 - pellicle faintly striated in counterclockwise direction